gleam-lang/setup-gleam/README.md

 [![](https://github.com/gleam-lang/setup-gleam/workflows/Test/badge.svg)](https://github.com/gleam-lang/setup-gleam/actions)
 [![](https://github.com/gleam-lang/setup-gleam/workflows/Licensed/badge.svg)](https://github.com/gleam-lang/setup-gleam/actions)

-This actions sets up a Gleam environment for use in Actions by:
+This actions sets up a Gleam environment for use in Actions by installing the Gleam compiler.

-- Installing OTP
-- Installing Gleam
+Most likely you'll want to use this with another action to install the Erlang/OTP runtime.

 **Note** Currently, this action currently only supports Actions' `ubuntu-` runtimes.